 In 2000 the Hollywood Sign Trust hired Panasonic to install a state-of-the-art security system comprised of a vast closed circuit surveillance network, and Internet-based surveillance (which can viewed live on this very website).
 The system, which is monitored 24/7 to protect the Sign and it neighbors from unwanted visitors and the danger of fire, was upgraded with new technologies in 2005.

-In 2004 the Sign celebrated its 80th birthday at a gala celebration hosted by movie musical legend Esther Williams (another remarkably preserved octogenarian).
+In 2003 the Sign celebrated its 80th anniversary at a gala celebration hosted by movie musical legend Esther Williams (another remarkably preserved octogenarian).
 The ‘birthday party’ was held during the opening ceremonies for the AFIFest – which was sponsored in part by the Trust.
 In mid-2005, the Sign ‘went into makeup’ once again, and received another new sparkling white paint job, this time courtesy of Bay Cal Painting and Construction.

 In 2010, thirty-two years after the Sign was rebuilt, the Sign’s #1 fan, Hugh Hefner, presented the Hollywood Sign Trust with the closing gift to ‘Save the Peak,’ capping efforts to raise funds to purchase and protect the 138 endangered acres behind the Hollywood Sign.
 Thanks to Mr. Hefner’s contribution, grants from The Tiffany & Co.
 Foundation and Aileen Getty, along with contributions from Hollywood leaders and fans around the world, the view that is inseparable from this cultural landmark will be protected.

-Poised and polished for this millennium, the Hollywood Sign continues to inspire moviemakers and fans around the world, while playing a vital role in keeping the town it helped put on the map at the center of the global entertainment industry.
+The Hollywood Sign continues to inspire moviemakers and fans around the world, while playing a vital role in keeping the town it helped put on the map at the center of the global entertainment industry.

 Through the years – from its splashy real estate billboard roots, to its long neglect and decay, to its current status as a revered international landmark – the Sign has emerged more symbolically powerful than ever.
 It conjures an ever-expanding parade of images, desires and ideas with just nine simple letters: